Policy Questions

 If I train a model in the Researcher Workbench, can I download and/or export that model for use elsewhere?

 We recommend using a preinstalled tool on the Researcher Workbench when possible.
-When installing a different compatible Artificial Intelligence (AI) or Machine Learning (ML) tool of your choice, you are responsible for ensuring your use of the tool does not violate policy.
+When installing a different compatible Artificial Intelligence (AI) or Machine Learning (ML) tool, you are responsible for ensuring your use of the tool does not violate the Data User Code of Conduct or other All of Us policies.

 We suggest reviewing the “Read Me” file and other available details of how the tool works to ensure it does not involve an external API or otherwise exports participant-level data out of the Researcher Workbench.
+Remember that uploading data to a public AI or ML tool constitutes public dissemination, and any upload of summary statistics must be compliant with the Data and Statistics Dissemination Policy.

 Was this article helpful?

-0 out of 0 found this helpful
+2 out of 4 found this helpful

 Have more questions?
 Submit a request